autonomous-testing/testing-autonomy/README.md

 5. **Full Automation**: The driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task under all roadway and environmental conditions that can be managed by a human driver.

-Some videos explaining it in simple way:
+Some videos explain it in a simple way:

 - BMW Fully Car Autonomous Automated Driving (LEVEL 5) https://youtu.be/GA_NKVBpcVQ
 - What are the different levels of Autonomous Vehicle? https://youtu.be/6592pKyQfyE